 Unfortunately, like this “world’s largest shrimp,” Black Tiger shrimp are most commonly farmed throughout Asia with more lax regulations and are commonly injected with a range of veterinary drugs, including antibiotics, to prevent and treat bacterial conditions.
 For example, shrimp farms employ chemical agents to control viral, bacterial, fungal, and other pathogens, induce plankton growth, and to inoculate shrimp larvae.
 Along with antibiotics, imported shrimp test higher for growth hormones and steroids.
 This is to help artificially expand the size, vitality, and “quality” of their shrimp.
 These hormones have the potential to be absorbed into the human body, impacting our own body’s functions.

-For these reasons and more, Wild American Shrimp always encourages smart shopping through label-reading and the purchasing of wild-caught, American shrimp from American processors!
+For these reasons and more, Wild American Shrimp always encourages smart shopping through label-reading and the purchasing of wild-caught American shrimp caught sustainably by American processors!